EddyTheCo/DLockersServer/README.md

 From now, one can connect different clients to the same server but not different server to the same client.
-This can be easily implemented and will allow you to choose for example the server closest to you.
+This can be easily implemented and will allow you to choose for example, the server closest to you.

 The server looks for new bookings sent by the clients and checks the validity of these bookings.
-A booking is valid if it has an allowed  start and finish time, a code and the price payed for the booking is correct.
+A booking is valid if it has an allowed  start and finish time and the price payed for the booking is correct.
-If everything is fine the server collect the money from the client and update its internal state.
+If everything is fine the server collect the money from the client, update its internal state and send a NFT to the client.

-The server allows you to open the locker if it has a booking at that time and you entered a correct pin.
+The server allows you to open the locker if it has a booking at that time and you own a NFT signed by the server.
-For the propose of this proof of concept  the  pin is a number of 5 digits but in real applications the pin should be a large string.
+The signed NFT has immutable metadata that reference certain time interval of the bookings the client has paid.

 ## The bigger picture